aerinera/pheeb-ai-chatbot/README.md

 This project isn’t built for monetization or scale.
 It’s a sandbox — a deeply personal space where design, code, and imagination meet.

-Phoebe lives in that uncertain middle:
+Pheeb lives in that uncertain middle:
 not quite real, not quite fake — just present, and maybe even *felt*.

 ---